hero media

 A luxury stay in a converted church that’s over a century old might not be what you pictured for your stay in the outback town of Broken Hill, but you won’t in any way regret making that booking.

-The Broken Hill Outback Church Stay is a charming mix of the old and new, with its Romanesque church fittings and the antique altar, paired with the ensuite limestone spa bathroom.
+The Broken Hill Outback Church Stay is a charming mix of the old and new, with its Romanesque church fittings and the antique altar, paired with the ensuite limestone-clad spa bathroom.
 Book this property or the associated Presbytery and Cottage properties.
+Covered parking is available, along with disabled access (just contact the owners to discuss).

 Eldee Station

 It’s a desert accommodation with a more remote location that makes it ideal for those wanting to check out the magnificent Milky Way in the night sky, far from any city lights.
-Pick from their guest suites or their camping ground (swag hire available), before embarking on a 4WD adventure to the back of beyond.
+Pick from their guest suites or their camping ground, before embarking on a 4WD adventure to the back of beyond.
+There’s plenty of parking on site, and for accessibility information, call ahead.

 Best self-contained Broken Hill stays

 Want more rustic than renovated?
-Get a taste of the lonely nature of mining life with a romantic stay at Worker’s Cottage, a Broken Hill Airbnb.
+Get a taste of the lonely nature of mining life with a romantic stay at The Worker’s Hut, a Broken Hill Airbnb with free parking.

 The trip out will take about half an hour, but believe us, it’s worth it.
 Arrive at an open-plan rustic cottage, perfect for couples looking to get away from it all among the red dirt.